-4 The authorisation shall expressly state whether:
+4 The authorisation shall expressly state:

-- a. measures must be taken to protect professional confidentiality; - b. the direct interception of communications is permitted.
+- a. which measures must be taken to protect professional confidentiality; - b. whether non-public spaces may be entered in order to introduce special software into the relevant data processing system.114

 5 The compulsory measures court shall grant authorisation for a maximum of 3 months.
 The authorisation may be extended on one or more occasions for a maximum of 3 months at a time.
 If an extension is required, the public prosecutor shall file an application for the extension, stating the reasons therefor, before expiry of the current authorisation.